A Guided Unconditional Diffusion Model to Synthesize and Inpaint Radio Galaxies from FIRST, MGCLS and Radio Zoo: Results

 \subsection{Inpainting}

 As discussed in section \ref{sec:guided}, our training method allows our model to generate and inpaint radio galaxy images.
-We show some examples in Figure~\ref{fig:inp_ex}.
+We inpainted 1000 images.We show some examples in Figure~\ref{fig:inp_ex}.
 Visual inspection indicates that our model inapinting results look realistic.

 To further quantify the quality of the inpainting capacity of our network, we looked at statistical distributions.
 We first examine the distribution of inpainted pixel values relative to the original distribution, shown in Figure~\ref{fig:inp_dist}.
 The results are consistent with the trends seen in Figure~\ref{fig:pix_val}.
 The inpainted pixel distribution appears as a smoother version of the original one.

 Figure~\ref{fig:inp_mean} shows the distribution of mean pixel intensities computed within the masked (and subsequently inpainted) regions.
 The blue histogram corresponds to the mean intensities measured from the same regions in the original images, while the red histogram shows those derived from the DDPM inpainted outputs.
 Both distributions exhibit a sharp decline, indicating that most masked regions contain low-intensity emission in both the real and reconstructed data.